Windows 7 end of support and Office 365 ProPlus

 Security updates will continue for Office 365 ProPlus on Windows 7

-Even though Windows 7 will no longer be supported after January 2020, we’ve decided to continue to provide you with security updates for Office 365 ProPlus for the next 3 years, until January 2023.
+Even though Windows 7 is no longer supported, we’ve decided to continue to provide you with security updates for Office 365 ProPlus for the next 3 years, until January 2023.
 We’re doing this to give you additional time to make the transition from running Office 365 ProPlus on devices running Windows 7 to a supported operating system, such as Windows 10.
 But, during that time, as long as the device is still running Windows 7, Office 365 ProPlus won’t receive any new features updates.

-- Even with these security updates, Office 365 ProPlus won't be supported on Windows 7 after January 14, 2020.
+- Even with these security updates, Office 365 ProPlus is no longer supported on Windows 7.

 - This information applies even if you have purchased Extended Security Updates (ESU) for Windows 7.
 After January 2020, security updates for Windows 7 are only available with ESU.
-For more information about ESU, see Lifecyle FAQ-Extended Security Updates.
+For more information, see FAQ about Extended Security Updates for Windows 7.

 How to manage Office 365 ProPlus on Windows 7 after January 2020